-5.5.2 Assigning Field Blank Batch IDs - If a sampling event has included a blank, as required
+5.5.2 Assigning Field Blank Batch IDs - If a sampling event includes a blank, as required

-for 5% of samples collected, a Batch ID is assigned to all stations.
+for 5% of samples collected, a Batch ID is assigned to the blank collected and the stations associated with the blank.

+For SMP, two types of blanks can be used, the Field Blank and the Equipment Blank.

+If a Field Blank is collected using only sample bottles provide by the laboratory and all the samples collected were also collected with these sample bottles this is identified by a Field Blank Batch ID.

-Assign the Field Blank within the sampling event by selecting the Field Blank and all stations in the top grid of the DMT event that utilizes the Direct Grab type of water collection, click on the Blank Batch ID menu bar and assign the appropriate ID using a format that identifies project, sample date and type of blank. incorporating this format.
+Assign the Field Blank within the sampling event by selecting the Field Blank and all stations in the top grid of the DMT event that utilizes the Direct Grab type of water collection, click on the Field Blank Batch ID menu bar and assign the appropriate ID using a format that identifies project, sample date and type of blank.

+Figure 8 includes examples for a Field Blank Batch ID and two different Equipment Blank Batch IDs incorporating this format.

 If an intermediate sampling device is used to collect a sample and an Equipment Blank is performed utilizing that equipment, an Equipment Blank Batch ID is assigned to that blank and associated stations using the format (see Figure 8) that identifies project, sample date and type of blank.

 The Equipment Blank Batch ID must be assigned only to the Equipment Blank and to the stations that use that equipment in the sample collection.
 Each monitoring location within the event is reviewed for data and station accuracy.